estebanwasinger/c24-mule-connector/demo/readme.md

 If you have debug logging enabled, you'll see Mule pick up the file and run it through the flow.
 Once complete, look in the output directory (default also /tmp) for Customers.xml.txt to view the result of the transformation.

+# Other Flows

+## src/main/app/advancedtransform

+This flow demonstrates using the transformAdvanced() operation which can handle multiple inputs to a transformation

+## src/main/app/convertOperation

+This flow demonstrates use of the convert() operation which is a convenience method encompassing parse/validate/transform/marshall